mattdp/lisztomania/README.md

 Use a simple command to generate a to-do list of routines for the day, which:
 * is pastable into emacs
-* allows me to do only the essentials on busy days, with a more expansive routine when I have more time.
+* allows me to do only the essentials on busy days, with a more expansive routine when I have more time
+* incorporates randomness to keep things interesting

 ## How to use